jeffscyberjournal/CTFbin/Relevant.md

 └─$ echo "QmlsbCAtIEp1dzRubmFNNG40MjA2OTY5NjkhJCQk" | base64 -d
 Bill - Juw4nnaM4n420696969!$$$
 ```
 Tried an admin hidden shares but no username, either password wont work here on SMB shares at least.
+Also dont work on RDP using freeRDP or xrdp.
 Closer look with nmap using script on port 135,139,445:
 ```
 Starting Nmap 7.95 ( https://nmap.org ) at 2026-05-16 03:15 AEST